gitsika119/data-preprocessing-and-whitebox-model-training/README.md

 # Data Preprocessing and Whitebox Model Training

-## Project Desciption:
+## Summary:
-Given a fictional corrupted dataset on who survived the Titanic, the aim of this project is to clean the dataset so that they only have relevant features.
-The data has been corrupted such that it'll have missing values, duplicate values, incorrect and incompatible types etc.
+This project focuses on cleaning a fictional, corrupted version of the Titanic passenger dataset.
+The goal is to preprocess the data so that it contains only relevant and usable features for future analysis or modeling.
+The dataset has been intentionally corrupted and contains issues such as missing values, duplicate entries, incorrect data types, and incompatible formats.
+## Dataset:
+.csv dataset given above
+## How to use:
+Download/Clone the repo and run the .ipynb file